ali-ab-2003/Leetcode/Array Problems/Remove Duplicates/readME.md

 ## Example Usage

-The `main` function in `array2.cpp` demonstrates the usage of the `removeDuplicates` method.
+The `main` function in `remove_duplicates.cpp` demonstrates the usage of the `removeDuplicates` method.
 It includes two test cases with sorted arrays and prints the results to the console.